Basic Rules of Radio Communication

 Phonetic Alphabet

-It is almost certain that you will have to use the phonetic alphabet in your conversations over a two-way radio.
-Many letters and words sound alike so in order to make sure you are communcating clearly you can use the phonetic equivalents of letters that are often confused such as ‘F’ and ‘S’, ‘T’ and ‘C’, or ‘M’ and ‘N’.
+You will almost certainly have to use the phonetic alphabet in your conversations over a two-way radio.
+Many letters and words sound alike, so in order to make sure you are communicating clearly, you can use the phonetic equivalents of letters that are often confused, such as ‘F’ and ‘S’, ‘T’ and ‘C’, or ‘M’ and ‘N’.